kevinlimantoro123/tp/docs/UserGuide.md

 **Caution:**
 If your changes to the data file makes its format invalid, AddressBook will discard all data and start with an empty data file at the next run.
 Hence, it is recommended to take a backup of the file before editing it.<br>
 Furthermore, certain edits can cause the AddressBook to behave in unexpected ways (e.g., if a value entered is outside the acceptable range).
 Therefore, edit the data file only if you are confident that you can update it correctly.

+In fact, it is safest to not edit the data file.
+Facilitate any data modification and transfer using commands.
 </box>

 ### Archiving data files `[coming in v2.0]`